thedoorva/Finsight/README.md

 Deployment Method

-For deployment, the application can be hosted on platforms such as AWS, or Google Cloud Platform.
+For deployment, the application can be hosted on AWS or Google Cloud Platform platforms.
 Alternatively, a local demo can be recorded.

 Deployment Instructions

-- Deploy the Flask application to the chosen platform using the provided deployment guidelines.
+- Deploy the Flask application using the provided deployment guidelines to the chosen platform.
 - Provide the deployment URL or a link to the local demo in the README.md file.

 Author